Skip to content

 Can You Sell A Written-Off Vehicle?

 Yes, it is possible to sell a written off vehicle, but certain considerations and regulations need to be taken into account.
-As mentioned above, the status of the car will depend on how quickly and easy the car will sell.
+As mentioned above, the status of the car will impact how quickly and easily the car will sell.
 For instance, a Cat A or Cat B write-off are deemed to have suffered severe damage and are considered unfit for the road.
 These vehicles are typically meant to be scrapped or dismantled for spare parts.
 However, a Cat N or Cat S write-off, as long as its status is declared to the DVLA and other authorities, are considered repairable and roadworthy after proper repairs and inspections.
 But it's important to disclose the vehicle's write-off status to potential buyers.

 Does all the above sound all too familiar?
 Make sure to One Check it.